 I’m sure I’m like most of you, with a handful of recipes in “regular rotation”.
-This is one that comes around often and it’s always satisfying.
+This chicken dijon one that comes around here often and it’s always satisfying.
 With both Dijon and grainy mustard, this is a one-skillet dish that’s a perfect, easy weeknight meal or special enough for entertaining.

 This dish is lovely with mashed potatoes, or try it with pasta, for a nice change.